Choosing a name can be one of the most important decisions a company can make.

 Name Cannot Mislead

-Many states do not allow a name that could mislead the public into thinking the company is a government agency or formed for a purpose that the company is not authorized to pursue.
+Names for registered entities, such as LLC or corporation names, that could mislead the public into thinking the company is a government agency or formed for a purpose that the company is not authorized to pursue.
 In many cases, if the company’s name includes a word that implies a specific regulated purpose, the company needs to provide some proof that they are authorized to pursue that purpose.

 For example, many states have restrictions on the word “Bank”, and so an entity must provide consent or other documentation showing that they are legally permitted to pursue a banking purpose.
 Some states, like New York and North Carolina, require this type of proof for a number of different professions, such as architecture or engineering.

 Other states, however, allow the formation of an entity with a licensed profession in the name with no consent required.
-The entity is still required to be licensed with the proper government agency to practice its profession, but does not have to prove that upon its formation.
+The entity is still required to be licensed with the proper government agency to practice its profession but does not have to prove that upon its formation.
 Bear in mind that the practice of a particular profession usually requires the formation of a professional, rather than a general, business entity.

 Important Licensing Considerations